 Rev. Frank DeSiano, CSP, Provincial General of the Paulist Fathers and co-author of Go and Make Disciples, declared at an evangelization gathering in the Archdiocese of Newark on September 18, 1999, that “RENEW is one of the best ways to evangelize in our country today.”
 RENEW participants would enthusiastically agree.
 A 1999 survey conducted by the Center for Applied Research in the Apostolate (CARA) in Washington, D.C. revealed that over 90 percent cited spiritual growth, developing a greater sense of community, integration of faith into daily life, as well as an increased commitment to and appreciation of the Catholic Church as key outcomes of RENEW.

 RENEW International continues its work of parish spiritual renewal and evangelization, creating the climate for God’s transforming grace in and among individuals, communities, and the world.
-RENEW International focuses on adult faith formation with its programs ARISE Together in Christ and Why Catholic?, and on young adult ministry with the programs Theology on Tap and Campus RENEW.
-RENEW International’s over 30 year record demonstrates service to over 25 million Catholics in college campuses, military bases, 13,000 parishes and 130 dioceses, as well as in 23 other countries.
+RENEW International focuses on adult faith formation and evangelization with its programs Be My Witness, ARISE Together in Christ and Why Catholic?, and on young adult ministry with the programs Theology on Tap and Campus RENEW.
+RENEW International’s long record demonstrates service to over 25 million Catholics in college campuses, military bases, 13,000 parishes and 130 dioceses, as well as in 23 other countries.

-These worldwide engagements include Australia, Belize, Burundi, Cameroon, Canada, El Salvador, England, Ghana, Guam, Honduras, India, Ireland, Lithuania, the Netherlands, New Zealand, Nigeria, Philippines, Republic of South Africa, Rwanda, Scotland, Slovakia, Uganda, and Venezuela.
+These worldwide engagements include Australia, Belize, Burundi, Cameroon, Canada, Dominican Republic, El Salvador, England, Ghana, Guam, Honduras, India, Ireland, Lithuania, the Netherlands, New Zealand, Nigeria, Philippines, Republic of South Africa, Rwanda, Scotland, Slovakia, Swaziland, Uganda, and Venezuela.

 Read more about RENEW International's Ministries